awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-config.md

    1. \(Optional\) For **Purchasing option**, you can choose **Request Spot Instances** to request Spot Instances at the Spot price, capped at the On\-Demand price\.
 Optionally, you can specify a maximum price per instance hour for your Spot Instances\.
 **Note**
 Spot Instances are a cost\-effective choice compared to On\-Demand Instances, if you can be flexible about when your applications run and if your applications can be interrupted\.
-For more information, see [Requesting Spot Instances for fault\-tolerant and flexible applications](launch-template-spot-instances.md)\.
+For more information, see [Request Spot Instances for fault\-tolerant and flexible applications](launch-template-spot-instances.md)\.

    1. \(Optional\) For **IAM instance profile**, choose a role to associate with the instances\.
 For more information, see [IAM role for applications that run on Amazon EC2 instances](us-iam-role.md)\.

    1. \(Optional\) For **Monitoring**, choose whether to enable the instances to publish metric data at 1\-minute intervals to Amazon CloudWatch by enabling detailed monitoring\.
 Additional charges apply\.
-For more information, see [Configuring monitoring for Auto Scaling instances](enable-as-instance-metrics.md)\.
+For more information, see [Configure monitoring for Auto Scaling instances](enable-as-instance-metrics.md)\.

    1. \(Optional\) For **Advanced details**, **User data**, you can specify user data to configure an instance during launch, or to run a configuration script after the instance starts\.